 If you are asked, "Do you consider yourself successful?
 Why?" in an interview, the recruiter is trying to assess your past achievements and determine whether you will be driven to achieve such results in the future.
 Your response is also a good indicator of how humble you are - or aren't.
 This question also allows the recruiter to understand how you define success, and what milestones in your career you consider important.

-Understandably, you might not consider yourself to be a total success.
-However, think of the question as an invitation to discuss the professional characteristics that you're proud of or a particular achievement in one of your past jobs.
+You might not consider yourself to be a total success, but think of the question as an invitation to discuss the professional characteristics that you're proud of or a particular achievement in one of your past jobs.
 Focus on the things you've done at work that you're proud of, and which helped your team and the company succeed.

 How to Answer the Question

 The easy part of your response is to assert confidently that you do consider yourself a success.
 Make sure you look the recruiter in the eye and sell the statement with a confident tone, but without bragging.
 The more challenging task, however, is to back up your assertion.
 It's important to provide the interviewer with evidence of how you achieved success in the workplace.

 Provide one or two examples of times when you have set and met a professional goal.
 Briefly explain how you achieved each success – perhaps you overcame an obstacle, effectively managed a team, or budgeted your time effectively.
 The goal is to demonstrate your determination and willingness to take on challenges and achieve results.

 You might also mention successes you hope to achieve in the future or are currently working to achieve.
 For example, if you mention your successful sales record, you may also want to explain how you hope to improve upon that success in the future.
 This will demonstrate that you are hungry for new challenges in the new position.

 Once you have established a basis for professional success, you can add a personal achievement, like being a dedicated dad or marathon runner, to round out your answer.